GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 If instead you'd like for failure to occur when a key is already defined, you can instead use the parser version: ``Insert k v m``.

-Finally, there are two ways to look up a key in a map: The function version, ``lookup k m``, returns ``nothing`` if the key ``k`` is not defined, and ``just v`` if it is.
+Finally, there are two ways to look up a key in a map.
+The function version, ``lookup k m``, returns ``nothing`` if the key ``k`` is not defined, and ``just v`` if it is.
 Like with insertion, if you'd rather trigger a failure when lookup fails, you can use the parser version: ``Lookup k m``, which